MBQIP Frequently Asked Questions

 - With a small caseload, does it make sense to have CAHs publicly report?

 - Where can I find a glossary of MBQIP terms or a list of MBQIP acronyms?

 - How do I convince the CAHs in my state to participate in MBQIP reporting and improvement activities

-- How will data be submitted or reported?
+- How is data submitted or reported?